 Early Detection for Peace of Mind

 A biopsy removes a small tissue sample for microscopic examination to diagnose unusual lesions or discolorations.
-Our surgeons provide precise, compassionate care to detect oral cancer and precancerous conditions early.
+At Charles County Surgical Arts in White Plains, MD, Dr. Ryan Look and Dr. John McElveen provide precise, compassionate care to detect oral cancer and precancerous conditions early for patients across Southern Maryland.

 When is a Biopsy Necessary?